 I even came up with a book idea.
 I also thought a lot about my relationship and who I am at my core.
 I am independent.
 That doesn’t mean that I don’t want to be with someone, but it has to be the right fit where I can still feel and be independent.

-At that moment a hummingbird suddenly flew right toward my face like it was on a kamikaze mission.
+At that moment, a hummingbird suddenly flew right toward my face as if it were on a kamikaze mission.
 I heard its high-pitched shrill and the sounds of its wings.
 It startled me so much that I gasped and clutched my chest.
-It flew away as fast as it came and I was left clutching my chest and holding my breath.
+It flew away as fast as it came, and I was left clutching my chest and holding my breath.
 What was it trying to say?
 I didn’t know.
 Tears started streaming down my face; this close encounter with nature spoke to me in some weird way.
-Maybe it was confirming some of the things I was writing about, maybe it was just curious, but it was strangely my most memorable moment from the trip.
+Maybe it confirmed some of the things I was writing about, maybe it was just curiosity, but it was strangely my most memorable moment from the trip.

 I always say that a solo traveler is more approachable, and maybe that extends to nature too.
 The whole time I was at the picnic table writing and marveling at the creative fairy that decided to visit me, I was surrounded by birds coming to check me out – I felt like Snow White.